Skip to Content

 With the world being so connected today, anything you can do on a computer is ideal.

-Look for jobs that you can do online such as consulting, or delve into the world of digital marketing and learn how to create your own products online.
+Look for jobs you can do online, such as consulting, or delve into digital marketing and learn how to create your own products online.
 Set up a Facebook page to begin advertising your services.

 You can even teach English online once you have completed your TEFL certificate, which is perfect for those of us dreaming of a life on the road.

-Sometimes remote work can become isolating, and you may find yourself wanting others to bounce ideas off or share a coffee with at lunchtime.
+Sometimes, remote work can become isolating, and you may want others to bounce ideas off or share a coffee with at lunchtime.

 Look out for workspace you can use while you travel, such as Surf Office, which provides “community-driven workspace and accommodation” in countries across the globe.